What to Have and Wear

 No teacher will expect you to show up all kitted out with softshoes and poodle socks on the first day.
 (You won't even need poodle socks unless you compete or your school requires them for a show.)
 Dancing in generic dance shoes is perfectly okay.
 Softshoes and hardshoes are not widely available in shops outside of Ireland and the UK, and teachers know this.
 Your school probably has recommendations for shoes and sizing, anyway.

 So, generally speaking, nothing more than good socks, a t-shirt, shorts or leggings, jazz shoes, and a water bottle is necessary on the first day.
 You will not, traditionally, be learning hardshoe steps for some time.
 Some schools wait months, some wait over a year, and some go on a case-by-case, dance-by-dance basis.
-My teacher required us to know four basic softshoe steps comfortably, and my classes started hardshoe after only six or seven months (which included a summer break).
+My teacher required us to comfortably perform two steps each of the four basic softshoe dances, and my classes started hardshoe after half a year (which included a summer break).
 Age plays a huge part.
 I was thirteen and in a class of teenagers and preteens, so we advanced more quickly.
 Younger children may have to wait years.

 First Class Rundown